Franklin Carpal Tunnel Therapy

 The median nerve is a major nerve that takes care of muscle function and sensory function in parts of your hand and forearm.
 It goes from your hand and arm under your collarbone to your neck.
 Because of this pathway, carpal tunnel syndrome can also exhibit itself in your neck and shoulders.

 Compression is often also present in the neck due to improper posture, awkward sleeping positions, a neck injury or putting your body into awkward positions like when you hold a phone with your neck and shoulder.
-These kinds of factors can lead to the vertebrae in the neck going out of place, pinching or compressing the median nerve in that area.
+These kinds of factors can lead to misalignment of the cervical (neck) vertebrae, and pinching or compressing the nerves in that area.
 This compression can cause similar symptoms to the ones caused by compression in the wrist.

 Because of this double cause of carpal tunnel syndrome that often occurs, chiropractors know that we need to focus on both areas of the body to successfully treat the condition.
 This is a prime example of how chiropractic care is a holistic health system, meaning that it focuses on the whole body.
 Many doctors you see for carpal tunnel syndrome will only focus on the wrist.
 We know that if we only focus on one area, we might not fix the entire problem.